|

 planted in this strip - but to our credit, we don't prune them into stark

 rectangles.
-Stage center is taken by an aging lavender.
-We love its
+Stage center is taken by a crape myrtle, and a

-Since this was our first plant playground, many of our early favorites grow
+Since this was our first plant playground, many of our early favorites

-here: lamb's ears, blue flax, red oriental poppy, creeping phlox, maiden pink,
+were grown (and some still grow) here: lamb's ears, blue flax, red oriental

-candytuft, and Dragon's Blood sedum.
-Maybe that's
+poppy, creeping phlox, maiden pink, candytuft, and Dragon's Blood sedum.

-another reason we've resisted that major make-over...
+Maybe that's another reason we resisted that major make-over for so long...

 A partial list of the plants growing in our front perennial border